 Both versions of sprockets have a needle bearing on the drive shaft, which has to be greased regularly (once a week).
-CAUTION!
+NB!
 Use a high-quality bearing grease or engine oil.
+See instructions under the heading Maintenance, Needle bearing lubrication.